AGProjects/python-sipsimple/pypjua/applications/README.txt

 Parses and generates authorization rules in XML format for presence or other applications.
 Authorization rules are stored on the XCAP server.
-The presence rules are generated either based on user initiative or as a response to a new subscription signaled by a change in the watherinfo application.
+The presence rules are generated either based on user initiative or as a response to a new subscription signaled by a change in the watcherinfo application.